keenelee98/tambourine-voice/README.md

-# Voice Dictation
+# Tambourine

 Customizable AI powered voice dictation tool.
-Open-source alternative to [Wispr Flow](https://wisprflow.ai) and [SuperWhisper](https://superwhisper.com).
+Open-source alternative to [Wispr Flow](https://wisprflow.ai) and [Superwhisper](https://superwhisper.com).
 Speak and your words are typed wherever your cursor is.

-## Why Voice Dictation?
+## Why Tambourine?

 Unlike proprietary voice dictation tools, this project gives you full control: